justland/just-func/schema-specs/README.md

 The spec files are numbered based on increasing complexity.
 These numbers are also served as the recommended order when implementing `just-func` in a hosting language.

-When a tests might fit into multiple spec files as they contain overlapping features, these numbers will also serve as a guidance to determine which spec file the test case should be added to.
+When a test might fit into multiple spec files as they contain overlapping features, these numbers will also serve as a guidance to determine which spec file the test case should be added to.

 Each test has the following structure: